aitacaremote/Tech-Test-Front-Developer/README.md

 ## Documentation
 Update README.md to include instructions on how to run and test your webpage and any additional functionality you have implemented.

+## Card Manager App

+This app is a crud with the function of manage cards with a firstname, lastname, decription and a picture.
+You can run this app you have to install angular cli and running the command ng serve in the root directory:
+    ng serve

+You can create a card going to the "+" symbol in the right top corner of the app, here you'll have to fill the form (fields firstname an lastname are required and has a minimum length of three).
+Once sent, you'll have to go to home page with the button in the left top corner of the page, here you will see every card you had created.
+Once there, you cand delete or edit this cards.